Maintenance By Carter Hayes March 12, 2026 15 min read

 Can uneven tire wear be corrected?

-You can correct the cause of uneven tire wear, but you usually cannot restore tread that has already worn away.
-Adjusting pressure, rotating tires, balancing wheels, aligning the vehicle, and replacing worn suspension parts can stop the pattern from getting worse.
-If the tire is badly cupped, flat-spotted, or worn near the limit, replacement may be safer than continued use.
+You can correct the cause of uneven tire wear, but you cannot restore tread that has already worn away.
+Correcting pressure, rotating tires where appropriate, balancing the wheel and tire assembly, aligning the vehicle, or replacing worn mechanical parts can stop additional abnormal wear.
+A severely worn, damaged, cupped, or flat-spotted tire may still need replacement.

 How often should I rotate my tires?

 Use the rotation interval in your owner’s manual first.
-If no interval is listed, the U.S. Tire Manufacturers Association recommends rotating tires every 5,000 to 8,000 miles.
-Rotate sooner if you notice front-to-rear tread-depth differences, uneven wear, or heavier wear on a drive axle.
+If no interval is specified, the U.S. Tire Manufacturers Association recommends rotating tires every 5,000 to 8,000 miles.
+Some staggered, directional, or vehicle-specific tire setups have different rotation limits, so follow the instructions for your vehicle and tires.

 Is it safe to drive on cupped tires?